ThreeSixes/airSuck/README.md

    - The libAirSuck package includes aisParse.py, ssrParse.py, airSuckUtil.py, cprMath.py, handler1090.py, and handlerAIS.py.
  - Metadata from the FAA aircraft registration database can be imported and passed along.

-Support for ACARS data and using the FAA downloadable aircraft database to provide additional aircraft data are planned in future releases.
+Support for ACARS data is planned in future releases.

 ###File list: